Longueau History, Family Crest & Coats of Arms

 One of the first records of the name was Guillaume Longue-Épée (c.
 893-942), also known as William Longsword.
 He was the second ruler of Normandy, from 927 until his assassination in 942 when he was ambushed and killed by followers of Arnulf while at a peace conference to settle their differences.
 He was son of the Viking Rollo (c.846-930), the first ruler of Normandy.

 Early History of the Longueau family

-Another 115 words (8 lines of text) covering the years 1463, 1470, and 1880 are included under the topic Early Longueau History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Longueau research.
+Another 70 words (5 lines of text) covering the years 1463, 1470, and 1880 are included under the topic Early Longueau History in all our PDF Extended History products and printed products wherever possible.

 Longueau Spelling Variations

 There were a great number of spelling variations in French surnames.
 One reason for this was the wide variety of cultural influences present in France during the early development of the French language.
 The many spelling variations of the name include Delong, DeLong, Delon, Long, Lelong, Longin, Longet, Longuet, Longuay, Longueuil, Longeau, Longueau, Longeaux, Longueaux, Longeaud, Longaud, Longeret, Longueret and many more.